ivan-guerra/programmador.com/content/posts/resumes-in-latex.md

 WORKDIR /mnt/resume
 ```

-You can build a LaTeX image with the following command:
+You can build a LaTeX Docker image with the following command:

 ```bash
 docker build . -t latex